jerickjoe111/launch-school/RB130/01_blocks/unit_map.md

 (According Launch School resources, the block is an argument we pass in to the method, but this is not technically correct.
 The block is part of the method invocation syntax, not an argument.
 Here we are providing an empty list of arguments to `Array#each`.
 Arguments and blocks are different constructs, refer to different things, and exist independently of each other, although methods make use of both.)

-In Ruby, every method accepts an optional block provided to its invocation.
+In Ruby, every method accepts an optional block provided to its invocation (in other words, every method takes an implicit block regardless of its definition).
 How the block affects to the method's return value depends on the method's implementation.

+We have to differentiate between a method implementation and a method invocation.

+Defining methods with an explicit block parameter:

 ### b.
 Yield